 Reporting on companies (listed or private), their performance, challenges, leadership, management issues including corporate governance, fraud etc.

-Print, online and broadcast are eligible.
+Print, online, radio, and TV media are eligible.

 One entry per category.

-One entry must consist of a minimum of three and maximum of five articles, recordings or transcriptions published or broadcast between 1 January and 31 December 2019.
+One entry must consist of a minimum of three and maximum of five articles, recordings or transcriptions published or broadcast between 1 January and 31 December 2020.

 Submitted entries will not be returned.